-At least 30 days before the beginning of each quarter, the Comptroller publishes a nationwide list of the banks that are scheduled for CRA examinations in that quarter.
+At least 30 days before the beginning of each quarter, the OCC publishes a nationwide list of the banks that are scheduled for CRA examination in that quarter.
 This list is available from the Deputy Comptroller, 1225 17th Street, Suite 300, Denver, CO 80202-5534.
-You may send written comments regarding the needs and opportunities of any of the bank's assessment areas to Cindy Dickson, CRA Officer, 7 West Main, Walla Walla, WA 99362 and Deputy Comptroller, 1225 17th Street, Suite 300, Denver, CO 80202-5534.
-Your comments, together with any response by us, will be considered by the Comptroller in evaluating our CRA performance and may be made public.
+You may send written comments regarding the needs and opportunities of any of the bank's assessment areas to Cindy Dickson, CRA Officer, Baker Boyer National Bank, 7 West Main, Walla Walla, WA 99362, dicksonc@bakerboyer.com-and Deputy Comptroller, 1225 17th Street, Suite 300, Denver, CO 80202-5534, CRACOMMENTS@OCC.TREAS.GOV Your comments, together with any response by us, will be considered by the Comptroller in evaluating our CRA performance and may be made public.

 You may ask to look at any comments received by the Deputy Comptroller.
 You may also request from the Deputy Comptroller an announcement of our applications covered by the CRA filed with the Comptroller.
 We are an affiliate of Baker Boyer Bancorp, a bank holding company.
-You may request from the Federal Reserve Bank of San Francisco, 101 Market Street, San Francisco, CA 94105, an announcement of applications covered by CRA filed by bank holding companies.
+You may request from the Federal Reserve Bank of San Francisco, 101 Market Street, San Francisco, CA 94105, and an announcement of applications covered by CRA filed by bank holding companies.